mit-orcd/orcd-docs-edit/docs/recipes/jupyter.md

 **Jupyter does not recognize the kernel for my environment.
 What do I do?**

-First, make sure you have `r-irkernel` installed if you're using R, `IJulia` installed (and built) if you're using Julia, and `jupyterlab` installed to your Conda environment.
+First, make sure you have `r-irkernel` installed if you're using R, `IJulia` installed (and built) if you're using Julia, and `jupyterlab` installed in your Conda environment.

 On VS Code, you may need to specify the path to the `conda` binary of the Conda